infix

 Using CMake with <tt>find_package</tt>

-If you installed infix to a standard location, you can use find_package in your project's CMakeLists.txt.
+If you installed infix to a standard or custom location, you can use find_package in your CMakeLists.txt:

-# If you installed to a custom path, add it to CMAKE_PREFIX_PATH.
+# If installed to a custom path, run cmake with:

 find_package(infix REQUIRED)

-# Link your application against the imported infix::infix target.
+# Link your application against the imported target.

 target_link_libraries(my_app PRIVATE infix::infix)